Stianein/Colifast_ALARM/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GPL License.
-See [`LICENSE.txt`](https://github.com/Stianein/Colifast_ALARM/blob/main/LICENSE) for more information.
+Distributed under the [GPL License](https://github.com/Stianein/Colifast_ALARM/blob/main/LICENSE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>